yichuan520030910320/yichuan520030910320_home/index.md

 Currently, I am also working with Prof.Li [Jinyang Li](http://www.news.cs.nyu.edu/~jinyang/) on a project related with GNN

-If you are willing to know more details, you can see my [cv](https://docdro.id/KSlE1tS) here
+If you are willing to know more details, you can see my [cv](https://docdro.id/KSlE1tS) here.